JenniferM-BShulyak/zillow_austin_housing_market/README.md

 The housing market in Austin has been changing rapidly as the Austin Metroplex swells.
 World wide events such as pandemics and financial crises can have a large impact on housing and rental prices.
 In addition, segregationalist policies still scar the city of Austin to this day, and Austin "has one of the highest rates of income segregation in the country."

 This project sought to see if projected housing prices and rental data would show past/current segregation patterns and evidence of gentrification in addition to visible changes during the 2008 financial crisis and the COVID Pandemic.
+In addition, future residents of the Austin Metroplex can search for the zipcodes where they can find the most affordable homes and rental options or the zipcodes for the best property investiments.

 Zehr, D. (n.d.).
 Inheriting inequality: Austin's segregation and gentrification.
 Statesman.
 Retrieved February 2023, from https://projects.statesman.com/news/economic-mobility/